jkeifer/410LecturesSource/1_introPython/slides.md

 - Current version is 3.4.x, but most scientific and geospatial packages require 2.7.x
 ---
+## What is python?

+As python is interpreted:

+- Can be written interactively using the python interpreter at the command line
+    - Open command line, type `python`

+- Can be run from .py files for longer or more complicated applications
+    - Write .py files in `IDLE` or `Spyder`

+- Can use a combination of these two
+    - `ipython notebook`
+---
 class: center, middle
 # DEMO
 ---